yousefarifalarif/influencehorizons/README.md

 ## Feedback

 Please feel free to leave feedback about this project in the comments.
-I’m looking forward to increasing my community!
+We're looking forward to increasing our community!